Classic Ambrosia Salad Recipe

 This post may contain affiliate links.
 See our disclosure policy.

-A large bowl of ambrosia salad topped with orange slices, maraschino cherries, and pecans.
+A bowl of creamy ambrosia salad topped with orange slices, maraschino cherries, and pecans.

 Ambrosia Salad Ingredients